c0repwn3r/mangrove/docs/docs/_build/html/_sources/internals.rst.txt

 - the inner working of the package manager should be hidden to the average user
 - it should be *fast* - everything should be build for speed
-- it should be cross-platform - it should work on all Unix-based operating systems :ref:`(about windows compatability) <internals/windows.md>`
+- it should be cross-platform - it should work on all Unix-based operating systems :ref:`(about windows compatability) <windows_intro>`
 - it should be free and open source for anyone to audit or modify as needed
 - minimum system requirements should be as low as possible